2b9sa2owa/contributions/README.md

 ## Features

 - Generates backdated commits over the past year
-- Uses random distribution for realistic commit spread
+- Randomizes commit times down to the second for realism
+- Supports daily, weekly, and yearly commit patterns
 - Automatically pushes to your GitHub repository
-- Customizable number of commits
+- Customizable number of commits for each pattern

 ## Requirements